 AmeriCorps*State and National

-Nationally, more than three-quarters of AmeriCorps grant funding goes to Governor-appointed state commissions, like Oregon Volunteers, which in turn distribute and monitor grants to local nonprofits and agencies.
+Nationally, more than three-quarters of AmeriCorps State and National grant funding goes to Governor-appointed state service commissions, like Oregon Volunteers, which in turn distribute and monitor grants to local nonprofits and public agencies.
 The other quarter goes to national nonprofits that operate in more than one state.

 In Oregon, local organizations and government entities such as the Forest Grove School District receive AmeriCorps funding through Oregon Volunteers.
 They in turn manage and coordinate a local AmeriCorps program.
 These are called AmeriCorps*State programs.

 National organizations operating an AmeriCorps program in more than one state are called AmeriCorps National programs.
-Examples of AmeriCorps*National - or national directs - in Oregon include Habitat for Humanity and Jesuit Volunteer Corps.
+Examples of AmeriCorps*National - or national directs - in Oregon include Habitat for Humanity and Jesuit Volunteer Corps Northwest.

 Organizations receiving grants, both locally and nationally, are responsible for recruiting, selecting, and supervising their own AmeriCorps members.